gnaggnoyil/okcoin-libinterface/README.md

 ### Note

-This program must run under python 3 and does not support python 2
+This program must be run under python 3 and does not support python 2

-This program uses the following open-source libraries, copying their source code directly into this project:
+This program uses these following open-source libraries, copying their source code directly into this project:
 * [WebSocket](https://github.com/liris/websocket-client)
 * [KBHIT](http://home.wlu.edu/~levys/software/kbhit.py)